BenBooby/ML_showcase/Customer/README.md

   <img src = "images/recommendation.png" width = 90%>
   <h2><b>Background</b></h2>
   <p>This is a user research project in a fashion e-commerce startup at Taiwan in 2021.<br>
-    Back then, our important operational KPI was Average Order Value(AOV).<br>
+    Back then, our important operational KPI was yealy spending per user.<br>
-    Since the launch of the service, this number had been around 2000 TWD. <br>
   </p>
   <h2><b>Objective</b></h2>
   <p>My Mission was to find a product improvement opportunity to enhance this KPI.</p>